MaxJackson13/HackTheBox/Writer/Writer.md

 <img src='Images/rev.png'>

 In the current directory there's a file called `manage.py`.
 This file is automatically created in Django projects and is Django’s command-line utility for administrative tasks.
-Reading the documentation <a href="https://docs.djangoproject.com/en/4.1/ref/django-admin/#shell">here</a> shows you cann interact with the projects databases using the `dbshell` argument.
+Reading the documentation <a href="https://docs.djangoproject.com/en/4.1/ref/django-admin/#shell">here</a> shows you can interact with the projects databases using the `dbshell` argument.

 <img src='Images/dbshell.png'>